 This sheds light on 2 Corinthians 5:21: He who knew no sin—who never stepped outside the truth of who he was in the Father—entered fully into our distorted condition, so that we might be restored to righteousness in him.

-This, my friends, is not only living beyond the grill of sin; this is what creation is longing for (Romans 8:19).
+This, my friends, isn’t only living beyond the grip of sin; this is what creation is longing for (Romans 8:19).

 GO AND SIN NO MORE

-He silenced the voices of accusation and reintroduced her to herself; one who was free, loved, and uncondemned.
+He silenced the voices of accusation and reintroduced her to the one he knew since the foundation of the world.
+He was revealing her true self; one who was free, loved, and uncondemned.

 In essence, he was saying: “Go, and don’t return to believing the lie about who you are.”